- Overview

 A multi-threat environment that includes geographically dispersed targets is difficult to protect.
 Add to that the complexities of an industry with a mix of private and public ownership and third-party vendor relationships that extend beyond any geographical boundaries.

 It becomes clear why partnerships between the entities involved in this industry are crucial.
-No single government or private organization could possibly protect all of the various enterprises that make up the energy industry.
+No single government or private organization could protect all of the various enterprises that make up the energy industry.
 It requires voluntary and active participation across the board.

 The last layer of complex cybersecurity challenges for the engineering sector lies in the interdependent nature of many of the components that make up the industry.